maurizioprizzi/maurizioprizzi/README.md

 - 👋 Hi, I’m @maurizioprizzi
 - 👀 I’m interested in start a new career in AI and data analysis
-- 🌱 I’m currently learning machine learning
+- 🌱 I’m currently learning machine learning, deep learning, python, and many others tools.
 - 💞️ I’m looking to collaborate on scientific projects
 - 📫 How to reach me: just write to maurizioprizzi@gmail.com